Skip to main content

 5. Attach the “Snap Zone Open XR” script.

-1. If you want this snapzone to only allow one object then set the Partnered Prefab reference to your object in your hierarchy.
+1. If you want this snapzone to only allow a specific object then set the Partnered Prefab reference to that object.

 6. Attach the “Snapzone Middleman” script.